 The applicant asserts that at higher hyperbaric pressures, decompression times exceed 75 minutes.
 The HOM establishes protocols and procedures that provide the basis for alternate means of protection for CAWs under these conditions.
-Accordingly, based on these protocols and procedures, the applicant requests to use the 1992 French Decompression Tables for hyperbaric interventions up to 52 p.s.i.g. for completion of the Blue Plains Tunnel project.
-The applicant is committed to follow the decompression procedures described in the Blue Plains Tunnel project-specific HOM during these interventions.
+Accordingly, based on these protocols and procedures, the applicant requests to use the 1992 French Decompression Tables for hyperbaric interventions up to 52 p.s.i.g. for the Anacostia River Tunnel project.
+The applicant is committed to follow the decompression procedures described in the project-specific HOM during these interventions.

-D. Variance From Paragraph (g)(1)(iii) of 29 CFR 1926.803, Automatically Regulated Continuous Decompression

-According to the applicant, breathing air under hyperbaric conditions increases the amount of nitrogen gas dissolved in a CAW's tissues.
+D. Variance From Paragraph (g)(1)(iii) of 29 CFR 1926.803, Automatically Regulated Continuous Decompression increases the amount of nitrogen gas dissolved in a CAW's tissues.
 The greater the hyperbaric pressure under these conditions, and the more time spent under the increased pressure, the greater the amount of nitrogen gas dissolved in the tissues.
 When the pressure decreases during decompression, tissues release the dissolved nitrogen gas into the blood system, which then carries the nitrogen gas to the lungs for elimination through exhalation.
 Releasing hyperbaric pressure too rapidly during decompression can increase the size of the bubbles formed by nitrogen gas in the blood system, resulting in DCI, commonly referred to as "the bends."
-This description of the etiology of DCI is consistent with current scientific theory and research on the issue (see footnote 13 in this notice discussing a 1985 NIOSH report on DCI).
+This description of the etiology of DCI is consistent with current scientific theory and research on the issue (see footnote 12 in this notice discussing a 1985 NIOSH report on DCI).